Phillipnewell/CS361P1/ReadMe.md

 ## Testing

-You are expected to test your projects before submitting them for final review.
-Pretend that your instructor is your manager or customer at work.
-How would you ensure that you are delivering a working solution to their requirements?

 We confirmed that all 3 tests given were passed and then we created a 4th test where first state was final.
 One of the transitions tested was e and made sure it processed the e correctly among many other strings.